ministryofjustice/moj-frontend/package/README.md

 # Ministry of Justice Frontend

-MOJ Frontend contains the code you need to start building user interfaces for UK Ministry of Justice government services.
+The MOJ Frontend contains the code you need to start building user interfaces for UK Ministry of Justice government services.

-See live examples of MOJ Frontend components, and guidance on when to use them in your service, in the [MoJ Design System](https://mojdt-design-system.herokuapp.com/).
+See live examples of MOJ Frontend components, and guidance on when to use them in your service, in the [MOJ Design System](https://mojdt-design-system.herokuapp.com/).

 ## Contact the team

-MOJ Frontend is maintained by a team at MoJ.
+MOJ Frontend is maintained by a team at the Ministry of Justice.
 If you want to know more about MOJ Frontend, please email the [Design System team](mailto:design-system@digital.justice.gov.uk).

 ## Quick start

 We recommend [installing MOJ Frontend using node package manager (npm)](docs/installation/installing-with-npm.md).

-Once installed, you will be able to use the code from the examples in the [MoJ Design System](https://mojdt-design-system.herokuapp.com/) in your service.
+Once installed, you will be able to use the code from the examples in the [MOJ Design System](https://mojdt-design-system.herokuapp.com/) in your service.

 ## Browser support